 In this study, 74 out of 775 (10% of total) of the frequent ED users were identified as homeless based on their address field and social risk assessment note by social work documented in the electronic medical record system.
 Many homeless patients also suffer substance abuse and behavior health problems.
-As illustrated in Figure 4 and Table 2, the 27 homeless patients account for almost half of total ED visits by Group #3 (30+ ED use per year).
+As illustrated in Figure 3 & 6, the 27 homeless patients account for almost half of total ED visits by Group #3 (30+ ED use per year).
 Their arrivals to the ED typically peak at night.
-Homeless face multiple competing demands in their daily life, such as medical problems, food and shelter.
-Poor health combined with limited shelter housing options and unmet needs from other resources may influence going to the ED regardless of the urgency level of medical conditions [13].
-Although they feel that the ED is a much safer and comfortable environment than the street and shelters, their true needs could not be provided in an urgent care setting.
+The homeless face multiple competing demands in their daily life, such as medical problems, food and shelter.
+Poor health combined with limited shelter housing options and unmet needs from other resources may influence them going to ED regardless of the urgency level of medical conditions [13].
+Although they feel that ED is a much safer and comfortable environment than the street and shelters, their true needs could not be provided in an urgent care setting.
 The homeless need stable housing and other social services.

-Personalized Intervention Strategy to Reduce Frequent ED Use
+3.6 Personalized Intervention to Reduce Frequent ED Use

-Visual analytics of frequent ED use reveals the complexity of the problem that ED and healthcare system alone are not sufficient nor effective to address all the underlying root causes by frequent users.
+Visual analytics of frequent ED use reveals the complexity of the problem that ED and healthcare system alone are not sufficient nor effective to address all the underlying root causes of frequent ED users.
 EMTALA helps prevent hospital from denying care or turning these frequent ED users away.
 The Affordable Care Act (ACA) mandates public hospitals to conduct the Community Health Need Assessment (CHNA).
-Figure 5 shows an example of visual analysis dashboard map of frequent ED users by zip codes.
-It helps link community resources, social services and other health and human services working together with health care providers to solve the challenge collaboratively.
+Figure 7 shows an example of visual analysis dashboard map of frequent ED users by zip codes.
+It provides geographic visualization and helps link community resources, social and other health and human services working together with health care providers to solve the challenge collaboratively.
 In order to develop effective intervention strategy to reduce frequent ED use, it is crucial to take a holistic view of all potential determinants to health.